Am0rphous/Awesome/README.md

    - [Gephi - The Open Graph Viz Platform](https://github.com/gephi/gephi) - award-winning open-source platform for visualizing and manipulating large graphs.
 For Linux, Mac and Windows.
    - [HighchartTable](http://highcharttable.org/)
    - [Javascript Heatmap Charts](https://github.com/fusionchartsexpress/JavascriptHeatmapCharts)
+   - [Karbon](https://calligra.org/karbon/index.html) - Karbon is a vector drawing application with an user interface that is easy to use, highly customizable and extensible.
+That makes Karbon a great application for users starting to explore the world of vector graphics as well as for artists wanting to create breathtaking vector art.
    - [LynxKite](https://github.com/lynxkite/lynxkite) - LynxKite is a complete graph data science platform for very large graphs and other datasets.
 It seamlessly combines the benefits of a friendly graphical interface and a powerful Python API.
    - [Plotly](https://pypi.org/project/plotly/) - An open-source, interactive data visualization library for Python.
      - [Plotly Dash](https://dash.plotly.com/layout)